 - In GUN×SWORD, the protagonists encounter and are eventually assisted by an inventor and his ex-girlfriend, now the head of a Lady Land (the two later get back together).
 A flashback shows them selling equipment to people who ended up being the villains of one of the first episodes and they also previously supplied the Big Bad, the Claw (again, not knowing his full intentions).

-- The protagonists of Jormungand are mercenaries under the employ of H&C Logistics Incorporated, headed by their leader and ruthless arms dealer Koko Hekmatyar.
-She justifies what she does by claiming that making sure that every side is well-armed actually "promotes world peace".
+- Jormungand: The protagonists are mercenaries under the employ of H&C Logistics Incorporated, headed by their leader and ruthless arms dealer Koko Hekmatyar.
+She justifies what she does by claiming that making sure that every side is well-armed "promotes world peace".

-- McCoy, the base quartermaster at Area 88, sells weapons (and other goods) at exorbitant markups to the pilots.
+- Area 88: McCoy, the base quartermaster, sells weapons (and other goods) at exorbitant markups to the pilots.
 He occasionally offers deals like 50 Sidewinder missiles for $1000 (ca 1980, mind) to those who don't mind faulty fuses or warheads.

 - Farina, the Italian mafioso in the manga and OVA, also qualifies.